LightestBit/LightestBit/README.md

 - 💞️ I’m looking to collaborate on some science and coding/cybersecurity projects
 - 📫 How to reach me: here (idk how)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love the show Matha Speaks
+- ⚡ Fun fact: I'm making a game

 <!---
 LightestBit/LightestBit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.